 - examines and reexamines witnesses,

-- enters findings and decisions as to a person’s driving privileges.4
+- enters findings and decisions as to your driving privileges.4

 Note that a hearing officer is not an official judge or a licensed attorney.
 A hearing officer is simply a DMV employee.

-However, drivers in a DMV hearing should address the hearing officer as “judge” or “your honor.”
+However, in a DMV hearing, you should address the hearing officer as “judge” or “your honor.”

 2. What is a DMV administrative hearing?

-If the California DMV decides to suspend or revoke a person’s driving privileges, that person can request an administrative hearing to challenge the Department’s decision.5
+If the California DMV decides to suspend or revoke your driving privileges, you can request an administrative hearing to challenge the Department’s decision.5

 The hearings are conducted in Driver Safety Offices.
 Please click here for a listing of branch offices and field offices located throughout California.

-If a motorist wants to request a hearing, they must do so within 10 days of receiving notice that the DMV wishes to act against the driver.6
+If you want to request a hearing, you must do so within 10 days of receiving notice that the DMV wishes to act against you.6

-- the driver received a DUI or other criminal conviction that carries a license suspension,
+- you received a DUI or other criminal conviction that carries a license suspension,

-- the driver was underage and violated the zero alcohol tolerance law,
+- you were underage and violated the zero alcohol tolerance law,

-- the driver is a minor and was convicted of a crime,
+- you are a minor and were convicted of a crime,

-- the DMV put a hold on the person’s driver’s license,
+- the DMV put a hold on your driver’s license,

-- the driver lied on the driver’s license application or other DMV submission,
+- you lied on your driver’s license application or other DMV submission,

-- the DMV finds that a driver is a negligent operator for having excessive accidents or moving violations.
+- the DMV finds that you are a negligent operator for having excessive accidents or moving violations.

-During a hearing, the driver presents evidence to show that they should keep their driving privileges.
-This evidence can take the form of:
+During a hearing, you present evidence to show that you should keep your driving privileges, such as:

 - witness testimony (for example, from a health care provider) made under oath, and